4.0 Faculty Rights and Responsibilities

 - names and responsibilities of committees (in government or industry) on which the faculty member serves.

 Such an annual review should be of assistance in revealing the general pattern of such activities by members of the department.
-It should aid the department heads in consultations with their deans and at meetings of the Faculty Council and will, on an overall basis, without impairing the privacy of any individual, provide the Faculty Committee on Outside Professional Activities with useful information.
+It should aid the department heads in consultations with their deans and at meetings of the Faculty Council and will, on an overall basis, without impairing the privacy of any individual, provide the Faculty Policy Committee with useful information.

 The fact that such a review is made once a year should not lead faculty members to ignore their obligation to keep their department heads continually informed concerning their outside professional activities.